 Again, if you're handling sensitive data, two-factor authentication should be enabled for all accounts, especially administrators.

-Importance Of Data Classification
+Importance of Data Classification

 Before diving into email security, it's important to consider data classification.
 This process involves identifying different levels of sensitivity for the information you handle.
 Imagine customer credit card details compared to a company newsletter.
 Classifying your data helps determine the most appropriate security measures for each type.
 Highly sensitive data might require additional security beyond encryption, such as access restrictions or digital rights management (DRM) tools.

-6. Know The Risks
+6. Know the Risks

 No matter how careful you are, there will be risks that data could be leaked or intercepted, and there are always new risks arising.